TasteTaste/recipes/redsauce.md

 add 2 tsp (teaspoon!) fish sauce, 1 tsp soy sauce, 1 tsp worchestershire sauce, parsley and basil from above, salt and pepper to taste, additional olive oil to taste

-31 dec 2017: made w/2 cups unsalted chicken stock, oven started at 275, put in oven at 10:20 am

 return to oven for 10-15 minutes

 Complete!

 At this point I measure out 1-cup portions of sauce into tupperware to put into the freezer.
 Generally get 7 or 8 cups.
 If you have a really huge dutch oven you might be able to 1.5x or 2x the recipe.

+31 dec 2017: made w/2 cups unsalted chicken stock, oven at 280, put in oven at 10:20 am